Wealth Tax (OZ) (2018 Campaign)

 Calculated by applying the tax rate to the net tax base.

-See deduction for taxes paid abroad and allowances in the summary table 2017
+See deduction for taxes paid abroad in the summary table 2018

-Calculated by subtracting the corresponding deductions and allowances from the tax liability.
+Calculated by subtracting the corresponding deductions from the tax liability.

 What is this tax levied on?